Glycophorin: Function

+Genomics

+Shows the history of how the modern genes for Glycphorin A, B, and E came to be in a simple format.

+The charge is formed from the presence of glycans evenly coated on the surface.
+By having this overall negative charge, it will deter adhesion to other cells and the walls of blood vessels.
+In turn, this allows for proper circulation.
+These rearrangements and protein fusions include processes like deletion or duplication of certain alleles, which will lead to the development of different alleles and increase variation within the species.
+The repetition along the chromosome will also lead to the development of multiple protein variants, increased variability, and increased hybrid genes.
+Combinations will involve either GYPA-GYPE, GYPA-GYPB, or GYPB-GYPE as partners.
+The genome splicing often includes different exons of GYPA/GYPE and GYPB.
+Glycophorin C and D are encoded from the singular gene, GYPC.
+Which means they are not related to GYP A and B. The development of the GYPC gene is not a result of recent duplications.
+Evolutionary studies have found that the GYPC gene evolved later than the GYP A and B genes.
+Therefore, making them results of natural selection and mediation from the extracellular domain.
+This finding suggests that it was a more recent evolution that was mediated by pathogens.

 Identification

 After separation of red cell membranes by SDS-polyacrylamide gel electrophoresis and staining with periodic acid-Schiff staining (PAS), four glycophorins have been identified.
 These have been named glycophorin A, B, C, and D in order of the quantity present in the membrane, glycophorin A being the most and glycophorin D the least common.
 A fifth (glycophorin E) has been identified within the human genome but cannot easily be detected on routine gel staining.
 In total, the glycophorins constitute ~2% of the total erythrocyte membrane protein mass.
 These proteins are also known under different nomenclatures but they are probably best known as the glycophorins.

 Family members

 The following four human genes encode glycophorin proteins: